Black Students Matter: Taking Over Allen in '69

 Police & Protest

-The evening of February 13th was the turning point that transformed this non-violent demonstration into turbulent episode.
+The evening of February 13th was the turning point that transformed this non-violent demonstration into a turbulent episode.
 President Knight's call to the police that afternoon led to the convening of over 100 law enforcement officials in the Duke Gardens.

 Warned by an outside adviser that the police would soon be entering the Allen building, the black student occupiers left around 5:15 PM.
 Fifteen minutes later, the police entered through the rear of Allen.
 Discovering the building empty, the police exited through the front to find a crowd of approximately one thousand in the main quad.